Safety Awareness Certificate – Experienced Fishermen

-Seafish Approved Trainers: Mike Collier and Kenny Downing
+Seafish Approved Trainers: Mike Collier, Kenny Downing, Louis Mitchell

 In addition to the four courses required of new entrants, all experienced fishermen, regardless of whether they hold a Certificate of Competency, must complete a Safety Awareness course.